Penang Digital Nomad Guide

 • Kek Lok Si Temple: SEA’s largest Buddhist temple (extra epic at Chinese New Year)

-• Penang Hill & The Habitat: Cable car, jungle canopy, amazing city views
+• Penang Hill & The Habitat: Cable car, jungle canopy, amazing city views (go early morning for sunrise)

 • Peranakan Mansion & Museum: Taste of old Penang opulence, unique local culture